osmphp-archived/template/readme.md

 ## License

-The `osmphp/framework` package is open-sourced software licensed under the [GPL v3](LICENSE) license.
+This project is open-sourced software licensed under the [GPL v3](LICENSE) license.